Hazing: Philippines

-According to R. Dayao, hazing, usually in initiation rites of fraternities, has a long history in the Philippines, and has been a source of public controversy after many cases that resulted to death of the neophyte.
+There is a long history of fraternity and school hazing in the Philippines.
 The first recorded death due to hazing in the Philippines was recorded in 1954, with the death of Gonzalo Mariano Albert.
-Hazing was regulated under the Anti-Hazing Act of 1995, after the death of Leonardo Villa in 1991, but many cases, usually causing severe injury or death, continued even after it was enacted, the latest involving Darwin Dormitorio, a 20-year old Cadet 4th Class from the Philippine Military Academy.
+Hazing was regulated under the Anti-Hazing Act of 1995 after the death of Leonardo Villa in 1991.
+Still, many cases, usually causing severe injury or death, continued even after it was enacted, the including the death of Darwin Dormitorio, a 20-year-old Cadet 4th Class from the Philippine Military Academy.
+In 2018, the Philippines updated its Anti-Hazing Act to include all forms of hazing with organizations both in and outside of schools, including businesses and the military.

 Republic of Ireland

-Hazing incidents are rare in the Republic of Ireland, but are known at certain elite educational institutions.
+Hazing incidents are relatively rare in the Republic of Ireland but are known at certain elite educational institutions.

-At Trinity College Dublin, an all-male society, Knights of the Campanile, was implicated in a hazing incident in 2019, where initiates were required to eat large amounts of butter.
+At Trinity College Dublin, an all-male society, Knights of the Campanile, was implicated in a hazing incident in 2019, where initiates were taunted, jeered at, told to get in a shower, insulted each other, and required to eat large amounts of butter.
 Campus newspaper The University Times was criticised for using secret recording devices to record the event.
-Dublin University Boat Club are also known for hazing, with rituals including consumption of alcohol, stripping to ones underwear, caning with bamboo rods, push-ups, being shouted at, standing in the rain, being tied together by shoelaces and crawling a maze while being hit with pillows.
+Dublin University Boat Club is also known for hazing, with rituals including consumption of alcohol, stripping to one's underwear, caning with bamboo rods, push-ups, being shouted at, standing in the rain, being tied together by shoelaces and crawling a maze while being hit with pillows.
 Hazing is common at Trinity sports societies and teams.
 Zeta Psi fraternity has a presence at Trinity as well, and some hazing has been reported.

-Hazing also took place at Dublin City University's Accounting & Finance Society in 2018, where first-years standing for committee positions had to complete a variety of sexualised games.
+Hazing also took place at Dublin City University's Accounting & Finance Society in 2018, where first-years standing for committee positions had to complete a variety of sexualized games.
 The club was suspended for a year as a result.

 A report on Gaelic games county players noted that 6% of players reported were aware of forced binge drinking as a form of hazing.